 - 2 Tbsp olive oil

 - 1/3 cup thinly sliced shallots

 - 1 pound assorted mushrooms, quartered or sliced (include some shiitakes if you want great mushroom flavor)

 - Freshly ground pepper

 - 6 ounces Gruyère cheese, grated (1 1/2 cups)

-2 Preheat oven to 350°.
-Line pastry with parchment paper, wax paper, or aluminum foil, pressing into the corners and edges.
-Fill at least two-thirds with baking weights - dried beans, rice, or aluminum pie weights.
-Bake first for 15 minutes, remove from oven and let cool a few minutes.
-Carefully remove parchment paper and weights.
-Poke the bottom of the pie pan with the tongs of a fork and return to oven and bake an additional 10 minutes or until lightly golden.
+Poke the bottom of the pie pan with the tines of a fork and return to oven and bake an additional 10 minutes or until lightly golden.
 (Fork holes are for any air to escape.)
-Transfer to a wire rack to cool while making filling.
+Let cool on a rack while you make the filling.

 3 Sauté shallots and mushrooms: Heat oil in a large nonstick skillet over medium high heat.
 Sauté the shallots for a minute, then add the mushrooms.